spacelift-io/spacectl/README.md

    spacectl profile command [command options] [arguments...]

 COMMANDS:
-   login    Create a profile for a Spacelift account logout   Remove Spacelift credentials for an existing profile select   Select one of existing Spacelift profile help, h  Shows a list of commands or help for one command
+   current  Outputs your currently selected profile login    Create a profile for a Spacelift account logout   Remove Spacelift credentials for an existing profile select   Select one of your Spacelift account profiles help, h  Shows a list of commands or help for one command

 OPTIONS: